frastlin/PyAudioGame/documentation/basic/lesson6.md

 storage.screen is a string inside a list that helps us keep track of where we are in the app.
 This is how one can figure out what what scene should be running and by making this accessible by all the modules in an app, any function can then change the screen of the program.
 `storage.your_toppings` is the list that we change most, it is the player's list of toppings.
 `storage.did_run` is the most checked variable, it is checked every time the game loop runs.
 It says if the message that is the instructions for each screen has run or not.
+Wait, what is storage?
+Storage is a built-in module where you can place variables, lists and what ever you would like to access throughout the life of the game in any module.
+It is built to be your global variable place.

 	def is_number(number, topping_list):
 		"""Will check that what the user enters is really a number and not a letter, also that it is within our list"""